 Q: Does a home not selling always mean it was overpriced?

-Q: Can a price reduction fix a home that didn’t sell?
+Q: Can a price reduction fix a home that did not sell?

 What “Not Selling” Actually Means in Ladera Ranch

-Homes that do not sell in Ladera Ranch are usually eliminated early, not later.
+Homes that do not sell in Ladera Ranch are eliminated early, not gradually.

 The First 14 Days Decide More Than Most Sellers Realize